PolyMathOrg/DataFrame/README.md

 df columnAt: 2.
 ```

 The important feature of a `DataFrame` is that whenever we ask for a specific row or column, it responds with a `DataSeries` object that preserves the same indexing.
-So, for example, if you take the _'Population'_ column of the data frame described above, you will get a series named _'Population'_ with keys _'A'_, _'B'_, and _'C'_.
+So, for example, if you take row _'B'_ of a data frame described above, you will get a series named _'B'_ with keys _'City'_, _'Population'_, and _'SomeBool'_.

 ```
-[Population]
+[B]
-A   1.609
+City        Dubai
-B   2.789
+Population  2.789
-C   8.788
+SomeBool    true
 ```